Recently updated on April 21st, 2026 at 12:16 pm

 Submit your completed application to the appropriate authority:

-• Arresting agency OR
+• Arresting agency (most common) OR

 Your request will be reviewed under Georgia law (O.C.G.A. § 35-3-37).